Conserving water during a drought

 Have a greater impact by encouraging water conservation at your workplace or businesses you frequent.
 Here are some resources to get you started:

-- See tips for saving water in office buildings from the U.S. Environmental Protection Agency.
+- See tips for saving water in office buildings (PDF) from the U.S. Environmental Protection Agency.